-Thanks to the U.S. Small Business Administration Loan Guarantee Program, favorable financing terms are available to business buyers.
+Thanks to the US Small Business Administration Loan Guarantee Program, favorable financing terms are available to business buyers.
 Similar to the terms of typical seller financing, SBA loans have long amortization periods (ten years), and up to 70 percent financing (more than usually available with the seller-financed sale).

 SBA loans are not, however, a given.
-The buyer seeking the loan must prove stability of the business and must also be prepared to offer collateral--machinery, equipment, or real estate.
+The buyer seeking the loan must prove stability of the business and must also be prepared to offer collateral - machinery, equipment, or real estate.
 In addition, there must be evidence of a healthy cash flow in order to insure that loan payments can be made.
 In cases where there is adequate cash flow but insufficient collateral, the buyer may have to offer personal collateral, such as his or her house or other property.

 Banks and other lending agencies provide "unsecured" loans commensurate with the cash available for servicing the debt. ("Unsecured" is a misleading term, because banks and other lenders of this type will aim to secure their loans if the collateral exists.)
 Those seeking bank loans will have more success if they have a large net worth, liquid assets, or a reliable source of income.
 Unsecured loans are also easier to come by if the buyer is already a favored customer or one qualifying for the SBA loan program.

 When a bank participates in financing a business sale, it will typically finance 50 to 75 percent of the real estate value, 75 to 90 percent of new equipment value, or 50 percent of inventory.
-The only intangible assets attractive to banks are accounts receivable, which they will finance from 80 to 90 percent.
+The only intangible assets attractive to banks are accounts receivable, which they will finance form 80 to 90 percent.

 Although the terms may sound attractive, most business buyers are unwise to look toward conventional lending institutions to finance their acquisition.
 By some estimates, the rate of rejection by banks for business acquisition loans can go higher than 80 percent.

 With any of the acquisition financing options, buyers must be open to creative solutions, and they must be willing to take some risks.
-Whether the route finally chosen is personal, seller, or third-party financing, the well-informed buyer can feel confident that there is a solution to that big acquisition question.
+Whether the route finally chosen is personal, a seller, or third-party financing, the well-informed buyer can feel confident that there is a solution to that big acquisition question.
 Financing, in some form, does exist out there.

 [ Back to Top ]